jstrait/wavefile/README.markdown

 # Dependencies

-WaveFile has no external dependencies.
+WaveFile has no external dependencies when used as a gem.
 It is written in pure Ruby, and is entirely self-contained.

+However, it does have dependencies for local development, in order to run the tests.
+See below in section "Local Development".

 # Installation